The Tax Audit Becomes the Risk Model

 The IRS has a practical reason to want better selection.
 It faces complex returns, limited enforcement staff, refund fraud, nonfilers, abusive promoters, high-income taxpayers, large corporations, and partnerships whose structures can be hard to inspect manually.
 In September 2023, the IRS announced a shift toward those groups, saying improved technology and artificial intelligence would help detect tax cheating, identify emerging threats, and improve case selection.

 The agency's 2024 Inflation Reduction Act strategic update gives the concrete picture.
 It says the IRS used AI and advanced analytics to help select complex partnerships for audits and had open examinations of 76 of the largest U.S. partnerships as of December 2023.
-It also describes data analytics used to identify large corporate taxpayers for audit and a focus on business aircraft use by large corporations, large partnerships, and high-income taxpayers.
+It also describes analytics used to identify large corporate taxpayers for audit and a focus on business aircraft use by large corporations, large partnerships, and high-income taxpayers.

 The case for these systems is not absurd.
 If models reduce no-change audits, target complex abuse, and spare compliant taxpayers from unnecessary burden, they can make enforcement both fairer and more effective.
 The danger is that "risk" becomes a quiet administrative fact before the taxpayer has any chance to contest it.
+In tax enforcement, selection is not punishment, but it can still impose cost, delay, fear, and recordkeeping demands.

 Selection Is Not Neutral